mayer79/flashlight/cran-comments.md

 # Documentation release

-- This release adds three vignettes.
-One about caret, the other about mlr3 and finally the third on h2o.
+- This release adds two vignettes.
+One about caret, the other about mlr3.

 It's the first time I release a package with more than one vignette, so not sure if I got everything right.